davidsneighbour/kollitsch.dev/content/blog/2022/swapping-swap/index.md

 sudo swapon /swapfile
 ```

-The first command (`swapoff`) will stop the use of swap for now and can take several minutes to complete, because everything currently in the swap file will be moved into your RAM. `dd` creates a file named `swapfile` in your system root directory with the size of 16GB (base size of 1GB times count of 16), `chmod` will make sure that the file can be read and written to by the system, `mkswap` will activate the file as swap and `swapon` will restart the swapping.
+The first command (`swapoff`) will stop the use of swap for now and can take several minutes to complete, because everything currently in the swap file will be moved into your RAM. `dd` creates a file named `swapfile` in your system root directory with the size of 16 GB (base size of 1 GB times count of 16), `chmod` will make sure that the file can be read and written to by the system, `mkswap` will activate the file as swap and `swapon` will restart the swapping.

 After these steps edit `/etc/fstab` and add the following line to make the change persistent after reboots: